MiniZinc/libminizinc/en/globalizer.rst

 Any discovered global constraints will be listed in the output pane of the IDE.
-Clicking on one of these constraints will highlight in the model the expressions that might be replacable strengthend by the constraint.
+Clicking on one of these constraints will highlight in the model the expressions that might be replaceable or strengthened by the constraint.